-- What is a Click-Through Rate?
+- What is Click-Through Rate?

 - Why does CTR matter?